matteoiacopini/matteoiacopini.github.io/_pages/life.md

 The Italian Red Cross ([CRI](https://cri.it)) is the national society of Italy.
 It is engaged in various activities to support the population in health, social, migration, and emergency situations.
 -->

+I volunteer as a Rescuer and Ambulance driver at the Italian Red Cross.

 The Italian Red Cross ([CRI](https://cri.it) - Croce Rossa Italiana) is a humanitarian organisation that provides assistance and protection in times of war, natural disasters, and other emergencies.
 It operates under the principles of the International Red Cross and Red Crescent Movement ([IFRC](https://www.ifrc.org)), the world's largest humanitarian network.
 Its main activities include health and social care, emergency response, disaster relief, first aid training, and support for vulnerable populations, both in Italy and abroad.